Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 Problem Specification
 ---------------------

-Our methods use risk and return estimators.

 .. tabs::

-    .. tab:: Domain-Specific Description
+    .. tab:: Description

         We consider a single-period portfolio optimization problem where want to allocate wealth into :math:`n` risky assets.
-The returned portfolio :math:`x` is an efficient mean-variance portfolio given returns :math:`\mu`, covariance matrix :math:`\Sigma` and risk aversion :math:`\gamma`.
+The returned portfolio :math:`x` is an efficient mean-variance portfolio for given returns :math:`\mu`, covariance matrix :math:`\Sigma` and risk aversion :math:`\gamma`.

-    .. tab:: Mathematical Description
+    .. tab:: Mathematical Formulations

         .. math::